 Beloved blogger Kate Riley knows a thing or two about making family and friends welcome during the holidays.
-Author of Centsational Girl (centsationalgirl.com), Riley dives into home decor, DIY projects, and holidays with equal parts enthusiasm, tasteful style, and budget-friendliness.
-To welcome guests at Christmastime, Riley shares her family's party favorite: Guess Me Icebreaker.
+Author of Centsational Girl, Riley dives into home decor, DIY projects, and holidays with equal parts enthusiasm, tasteful style, and budget-friendliness.
+To welcome guests at Christmastime, Riley shares her family's favorite Christmas party game: Guess Me Ice Breaker.

 How many people do you need?

-Guess Me Christmas Icebreaker works best with about six people; beyond that, there's really no limit to how many can play.
-To make it easier to plan, try to get a general idea of the number of people attending.
-If you're not sure, have a few extra labels on hand to accommodate additional guests.
+This icebreaker game works best with at least six people; beyond that, there's really no limit to how many can play.
+To make it easier to plan, check your RSVP list before you start making labels.
+Make sure to have a few extra on hand to accommodate additional guests.

 How does someone win?

-- Make a special set of labels for kids with characters and people they are likely to know.
+- Although Guess Me Ice Breaker is a Christmas game for adults, you can make a special set of labels for kids with characters and people they are likely to know.

 - Use guests' names on the labels instead of famous people.
-Guess Me Icebreaker is an inventive way for guests who don't know each other to easily interact.
+This ice breaker game is an inventive way for guests who don't know each other to easily interact.